 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 - You should have (or expect to be awarded) an undergraduate degree of at least upper second class standard in a relevant/related subject or equivalent and a portfolio of work (supplied either as a DVD or a URL directing to a relevant web page).
 You might also be considered if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.
-If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 6.5 (with a minimum of 6.5 in the written test and no individual test lower than 6.0).
+If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 6.5 with 6.5 in writing.

 - Having a creative/art background is what we require and not necessarily a technical one.
 We want to work with people that have some arts practice and want to introduce computation in their work.
 In the past, we have had performers, film-makers, architects, musicians, painters and some computer scientists join the course.
 The majority of people on the course don't know how to program when they join us.

 - When people join us we try to assess their level of skill in order to offer them a challenging learning environment.
 People that have previous coding experience are encouraged to take more advanced modules and are given assignments in lab and to take home that push their technical and creative skills further.